This herb is perfect for adding extra flavor to any dish, including soups, stews, and sauces.

 Rub a leaf with your fingers and smell it.
 If the smell is weak, then it’s best to discard it for quality purposes.

-Another way to determine if a bay leaf has gone bad is to lightly press on the leaf.
+Another way to determine if a bay leaf has gone bad is to press on the leaf lightly.
 If it crumbles into pieces, it has been stored for too long and should be replaced with a fresher leaf.

 How To Store Bay Leaves

 Let’s start with dried bay leaves.
-Keep your bay leaves away from light, moisture, and sources of heat.
+Keep your bay leaves away from light, moisture, and heat sources.
 It should be stored in an airtight container in a cool, dark place like the pantry.
 Dried bay leaves can be stored at room temperature or in the freezer for a longer storage period.

 When it comes to fresh bay leaves, wrap them in a slightly damp paper towel.
 Then place them inside a container and right into the fridge.